outoftheash/Matchley/readme.md

-## Stanley
+## Matchley

-This is the source for my autonomous drone project, Stanley.
+This is the source for my autonomous drone project, Matchley, based similarly named project "Stanley."

 It makes use of the OAK-D Lite for detecting people with depth (TinyYOLO v4), and then uses a subsumption architecture to send control signals via MAVLink to a drone to follow the closest person.